-We will continue the majority of our Actions implemented through school year 21-22 as we are proud of the progress we are seeing.
-We introduced a new action last year and will continue the emphasis of our Anti-Bias Anti-Racist (ABAR) Practices and Programming (Action 3.8) - which reflects an organization-wide commitment to equity in teaching and mentoring practices.
-We are revisiting our math and literacy interventions (Action 1.3 and 1.4) after analyzing our data from our first full year back on campus after COVID-19 began in March 2020.
+Many of our Actions that our core to the Summit program will continue through the 23-24 school year as we are proud of the progress we are seeing.
+We introduced a new action in our first year of this LCPA cycle and will continue the emphasis of our Anti-Bias Anti-Racist (ABAR) Practices and Programming (Action 3.8) - which reflects an organization-wide commitment to equity in teaching and mentoring practices.
+We are revisiting our math and literacy interventions (Action 1.3 and 1.4) after analyzing our data from our first two years back on campus after COVID-19 began in March 2020.
 By revisiting and adjusting our interventions, we hope to better integrate their content and learning strategies with the authentic project work happening in core academic classes.

-As we continued to experience challenges brought on by COVID-19 this school year, we understand the value of continuing many of the supports we were providing for students remotely during the pandemic, that are still required in order to foster connections among our school community and supporting families and the whole child.
-These are essential parts of enabling student success in the classroom.
 In order to focus on the whole child, we will recommit and place additional emphasis on our mentor meetings to support students and families review and set annual goals (Action 3.3), comprehensive attendance and absence program (Action 3.4), our multi-tiered system of supports with an emphasis on Tier 2 and 3 supports (Action 3.5), and our mental and behavioral health supports (Action 3.6)as we've seen the need for increased support with the return to in person instruction.